 When we look at the science objectively, we find that there are studies on both sides, so who do we believe?
 Logic tells us to be careful when we blame a food group that we have been eating for 3-4 million years.
 Numerous studies have found proof of gluten in the teeth plaque of early humans dating back some 4 million years, and that cereal grains made up about 40 percent of their diets on average.
 (3) Since we have only been hunting our own meat for some 500,000 years, we are more genetically adapted to eat wheat than we are meat – by a couple of million years!
 (3)

 Refined wheat and processed foods, in general, raise blood sugar and are antagonistic to good health.
 Wheat, in its refined, processed form, has been overeaten for nearly 60 years by many Americans.

 Could a Gluten-Free Diet Actually Be Harmful?

 Wheat, and in fact all grains, are meant to be eaten seasonally – not every day of the year.
-Overeating wheat in its super processed form has severely compromised our ability to digest.
+Overeating wheat in its super-processed form has severely compromised our ability to digest it.
 Interestingly, the harder-to-digest components of grains, like lectins and phytic acids, have been shown to have numerous health benefits, particularly in the prevention of colon cancer.
 (3,8)